tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 Tutorial
 ========

 This tutorial provides a step-by-step instruction on how to use EllipTrack.
-Scripts reproducing this tutorial and EllipTrack output files can be downloaded from this `Google Drive folder`_.
+The scripts reproducing this tutorial and all the output files can be downloaded from this `Google Drive folder`_.

 Description of Dataset
 ======================

 A sample movie of HeLa cells from Cell Tracking Challenge (Fluo-N2DL-HeLa, Training Movie 01) is used for this tutorial.
-In this movie, HeLa cells expressing H2B were imaged (GFP channel only) every 30 min for 46 hrs (92 frames).
+In this movie, HeLa cells expressing H2B-GFP were imaged (GFP channel only) every 30 min for 46 hrs (92 frames).
 This movie was stored as an image sequence, where *t000.tif*, *t001.tif*, etc, contain the images of Frame 0, Frame 1, etc.
-Files for camera dark noises and illumination bias were not provided.
+Camera dark noises and illumination bias were not provided.
 No need to perform Jitter Correction.

-Download the movie `here`_.
-Only the *01* folder is used for this tutorial.
+Download the movie `here`_ (courtesy of the Cell Tracking Challenge organizers).
+Only the *01* folder will be used for this tutorial.

 Step 1.
 Set Parameter Values (1/2)
 ==================================